How to Use Your Biases to Be Better Financially Prepared

 My grandmother always told me that all I needed was just a dime-size drop of shampoo.
 In the shower, I would dump a mound on my palm to defy her.
 I had never been poor.

 But, in my 20s, I had my own tough experiences.
-I let myself get caught in the consumerist wheel of financial insecurity, and then had relationships – one with a boss, the other with a boyfriend – turn abusive.
+I let myself get caught in the consumerist wheel of lifestyle inflation and financial insecurity, and then had relationships – one with a boss, the other with a boyfriend – turn abusive.
 Looking back, I imagine how differently those scenarios might’ve played out if I’d had a few thousand dollars in the bank.

 I could not have imagined those experiences until they happened.
 We humans have what’s called an optimism bias.
-We think our lives are going to go better than they more likely will.
+We think our lives are going to go better than they likely will.

 Nothing truly prepares you like an actual experience.
 Experience changes you.